Chapter 6. Configuring GNOME at low level

 A dconf profile is a list of system’s hardware and software configuration databases, which the dconf system collects.

-The dconf profiles allow you to compare identical systems to troubleshoot hardware or software problems.
+The dconf profiles enable you to compare identical systems to troubleshoot hardware or software problems.

-Note that key pairs which are set in a dconf profile override the default settings.
+Note that key pairs that are set in a dconf profile override the default settings.

 • If set, dconf attempts to open the profile named in the variable and aborts if this step fails.